 Since then, I made few batches with different flavor combos and my granola jar is never empty.
 I love granola with my morning yogurt or simply as a snack.
 For today’s recipe I am sticking with my new obsession: pumpkin and Nutella combo.
 So good!
 These muffins are proof!

 Chocolate and pumpkin go so well together!
 It’s a perfect seasonal dish and has a ton of flavor.
 Besides, it’s chocolate for breakfast!

 Yes, you have my permission. 🙂

-I gave the slow cooker a little break from all of the fall soups I have been making these past few weeks, and made this granola.
-It’s safe to say that it’s one of my favorite so far.
-Beside the fact that it’s all-just-mix-in-a-bowl recipe and it makes a great amount that will last you for a while, depending on how often you will eat it.
+I gave the slow cooker a little break from all of the fall soups I have been making these past few weeks and made this granola.
+It’s safe to say that it’s one of my favorites so far.
+Besides the fact that it’s all-just-mix-in-a-bowl recipe and it makes a great amount that will last you for a while, depending on how often you will eat it.
 It is also a great way to use up the leftover pumpkin puree that we happen to always have.
 Most pumpkin recipes use a cup of the puree.
 Before you know it, you end up with leftover that you don’t want to waste.
 This recipe uses 1/4 cup so it’s perfect!
-The pumpkin pie spices is where the flavor lays and of course, the chocolaty and sweet Nutella.
+The pumpkin pie spices are where the flavor lays and of course, the chocolaty and sweet Nutella.

 - 3/4 cup honey or maple syrup

 - 1/2 cup pumpkin puree not pie filling

 - 3/4 teaspoon ground cinnamon